Medically reviewed by Drugs.com. Last updated on April 30, 2020.

 Carvedilol: May increase the serum concentration of Talazoparib.
 Management: If concurrent use cannot be avoided, reduce talazoparib dose to 0.75 mg once daily.
 When carvedilol is discontinued, increase the talazoparib dose to the dose used before initiation of carvedilol after 3 to 5 times the half-life of carvedilol.
 Consider therapy modification

 Chloramphenicol (Ophthalmic): May enhance the adverse/toxic effect of Myelosuppressive Agents.
 Monitor therapy

 Cladribine: May enhance the myelosuppressive effect of Myelosuppressive Agents.
 Avoid combination

 Clarithromycin: May increase the serum concentration of Talazoparib.
 Management: If concurrent use cannot be avoided, reduce talazoparib dose to 0.75 mg once daily.
-After a period of 3 to 5 times the half-life of clarithromycin, increase the talazoparib dose to the dose used before initiation of clarithromycin.
+When clarithromycin is discontinued, increase the talazoparib dose to the dose used before initiation of clarithromycin after 3 to 5 times the half-life of clarithromycin.
 Consider therapy modification

 CloZAPine: Myelosuppressive Agents may enhance the adverse/toxic effect of CloZAPine.
 Specifically, the risk for neutropenia may be increased.
 Monitor therapy